CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  --spec-version #0      Which version of CycloneDX to use.
-      (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
+  --spec-version #0      Which version of CycloneDX to use. (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
-  --output-format #0     Which output format to use.
-      (choices: "JSON", "XML", default: "JSON") --output-file #0       Path to the output file.
-Set to "-" to write to STDOUT.
-      (default: write to STDOUT)
-  --production,--prod    Exclude development dependencies.
+  --output-format #0     Which output format to use. (choices: "JSON", "XML", default: "JSON") --output-file #0       Path to the output file.
+Set to "-" to write to STDOUT (default: write to STDOUT) --production,--prod    Exclude development dependencies. (default: true if the NODE_ENV environment variable is set to "production", otherwise false)
-    (defaults to 'true' if the environment variable "NODE_ENV" is set to "production"') --component-type #0    Type of component described by the generated SBOM. (choices: "application", "framework", "library", "container", "platform", "device-driver")
+  --mc-type #0           Type of the main component. (choices: "application", "framework", "library", "container", "platform", "device-driver", default: "application")
-      Default: application
   --licenses             Include license information for components in generated SBOM.
-License information will always be absent for components that don't specify licenses unambigously.
+License information will always be absent for components that don't specify licenses unambiguously.
-      Default: Licenses are not included in the SBOM.
-  --reproducible         Omit anything random or time-based from SBOM.
-If enabled consecutive runs of will result in identical files.
-      Default: false
+  --reproducible         Whether to go the extra mile and make the output reproducible.
+This might result in loss of time- and random-based values.

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━